How To Use Your Nonprofit Website To Fundraise

 5. Make Donating Easy

-Making a donation page inside of your website can be as easy as including a donation tab on your main page.
+Also, making a donation page inside of your website can be as easy as including a donation tab on your main page.
 This link could be labeled as "Supporting our Cause" or "How You Can Help."
 Inside of this donation page, you should include methods of payment for donations as well as information about volunteering.

-6. Tell Your Donors Where Their Money is Going
+6. Tell Your Donors Where Their Money Is Going

-7. Publicly Thank your Donors
+7. Publicly Thank Your Donors

-It is just as important to publicly thank all of your donors.
+It is important to publicly thank all of your donors.
 Your website should have a "Thank You" or "Our Supporters" page that lists the names of all the donors to your organization.
 However, you should always provide the option to your donors of whether or not they want their names displayed on this page.

 It can also lend to the credibility of your organization.
 If you can count a few prominent members in your community as donors to your nonprofit, displaying their names on this page may lead others to realize that your organization is doing good work.

-8. Track the Users of your Website
+8. Track the Users of Your Website

-When you have a good tracking program installed on your site, you can gather information about what sites visitors to your site came from, and where they navigated after leaving your site.
-In addition, trackers can provide very useful information about the most-clicked-on links within your site, and which page in your site is the most common page that visitors see just before they leave your domain.
+When you have a good tracking program installed on your site, you can gather information about what sites visitors to your site came from and where they navigated after leaving your site.
+In addition, trackers can provide very useful information about the most clicked-on links within your site and which page in your site is the most common page that visitors see just before they leave your domain.

 In addition, you may also be able to build on the SEO value of your webpage by noting which keywords draw in the most viewers to your website.